I haven’t blogged in FOREVER! It ended up being a long, very long break. I did a lot of thinking in between this and that and came to a conclusion.

 Uniform shopping for Meg’s first job.
 Non slip shoes required.
 She told me her feet hurt after 6 hours of work the first day!
 Yep, that happens.

-Both girls are traveling, there are monthly “mini” markets at the High Point show room.
+Both girls are traveling.
 Hope to squeeze in a vacation before Amy’s drop off date.
-First, we need more days at the pool; sitting in the morning cool with my husband and more creative activities!
+We need more days at the pool; sitting in the morning cool with my husband and more creative activities!

 Life with teens has its challenges and its great joys.
 Being grandma is sweet.
-Having our kids close is a joy and A blessing I do not take for granted.
+Having our kids close is a joy.
+A blessing I do not take for granted.

 It’s been to catch up and visit with you all.